meiruni/FCSwinU/README.md

-# FSwinU：Fourier Convolutions and Swin Transformer UNet for Advancing Hyperspectral and Multispectral Image Fusion
+# FSwin：Fourier Convolutions and Swin Transformer for Advancing Hyperspectral and Multispectral Image Fusion

 ## Network Architecture